Share

-Amyloidosis is a group of diseases in which certain proteins change shape, or “misfold,” and can build up in different parts of the body.
+Amyloidosis is a group of diseases in which certain proteins change shape, or "misfold," and can build up in differ parts of the body.
 When these misfolded proteins build up in your heart, it may lead to ATTR-CM.

 See what happens inside the body if you have ATTR-CM.